Professional Registration & Ethics

 referral responsibility when indicated

-Professional conduct is grounded in care, responsibility, and respect for the client’s wellbeing.
+Professional conduct is grounded in care, responsibility, and respect for the client’s well-being.

 5. Confidentiality